Access your Pro+ Content below.

-This article is part of the December 2011, Vol. 8 issue of Azure Cloud testing tips for SQL Server shops
+This article is part of the December 2011, Vol. 8 issue of SQL Server Insider

 Microsoft is forever tinkering with SQL Server stored procedures to give queries more thrust.
 Find out what’s new in SQL Server 2008, 2008 R2 and the next-generation 2012 release.